Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/14_74HC595_&_LED_Bar_Graph.rst

 Move the program folder “Freenove_Ultimate_Starter_Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.

-Open “Thonny”, click “This computer”  “D:”  “Micropython_Codes”  “14.1_Flowing_Water_Light”.
+Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “Flowing_Water_Light”.
 Select “my74HC595.py”, right click your mouse to select “Upload to /”, wait for “my74HC595.py”to be uploaded to ESP32-S3 and then double click “Flowing_Water_Light.py”.

 Flowing_Water_Light
 -------------------------